estanislaocrivos/avr-c-template/README.md

 - Support for C and C++ languages
 - Easy to customize for different AVR microcontrollers
 - Simple test setup using Ceedling
+- Automatic documentation generation with Doxygen
 - Minimal dependencies

+## Device support and standard library documentation

+This template is designed to support various AVR microcontrollers.
+The `avr-libc` standard library documentation along with the full list of supported devices can be found in the [avr-libc documentation](https://avrdudes.github.io/avr-libc/avr-libc-user-manual/index.html).

 ## Prerequisites